seedstack/web-services-addon/transports.md

     jms:topic:TOPIC.NAME?connectionFactoryName=nameOfConfiguredConnectionFactory

 The `topicReplyToName` can be omitted in which case the implementation will create a temporary queue for the response (not a temporary topic).

+## Message type

+The Web-Services add-on uses binary JMS messages by default as [they have a number of advantages over text messages](https://www.w3.org/TR/soapjms/#textmessage-considerations).
+In case you want to force the use of text messages, you can do so by specifying the `messageType` parameter in the URI, as in this example:

+    jms:queue:QUEUE.NAME?connectionFactoryName=nameOfConfiguredConnectionFactory&messageType=text